unloggedio/documentation/docs/0-Guttor.md

-# Guttor Icon States
+# Gutter Icon States

-Once you install Unlogged, for each method in your code base, you will see different guttor icons.
+Once you install Unlogged, for each method in your code base, you will see different gutter icons.
 The code, record, replay lifecycle revolves around these 6 gutter icons.

 Here are different gutter icons and what they mean